1

 Advanced Geochemical Facility for Indian Ocean Research Crawley

-The UWA Advanced Geochemical Facility for Indian Ocean Research (AGFIOR) is a state-of-the-art, geochemical analytical facility that was established by Professor McCulloch in 2010, as part of his UWA Premier’s Fellowship.
-Since then it has been expanded to meet both solid Earth as well as more general areas of isotope geochemical research.
-It is now managed by Dr Aleksey Sobokov as part of UWA’s centrally funded CMCA.
-The facility comprises three mass spectrometry purpose-built laboratories, an Ultra-Clean Laboratory and two complementary sample preparation laboratories.
-This mass spectrometry suite houses high-end multi-collector mass spectrometers (Neptune -plus) and NU-II), a highly sensitive Element and most recently a triple quad ICPMS and sev eral laser systems.
-This provide UWA with high-precision, ultra-sensitive isotopic and elemental capabilities applicable to earth and environmental sciences, as well as to a rapidly growing range of other disciplines.
+UWA’s state-of-the-art, geochemical analytical facility was established by Professor McCulloch in 2010, as part of his UWA Premier’s Fellowship.
+Since then it has been expanded to meet both solid Earth (Professor Kemp) as well as more general areas of isotope geochemical research.
+It is now managed by Dr Aleksey Sadekov as part of UWA’s centrally funded CMCA.
+The facility comprises purpose-built laboratories, a mass spectrometry suite , an Ultra-Clean Laboratory and adjacent sample preparation laboratories.
+This mass spectrometry suite houses high-end multi-collector mass spectrometers (Neptune -plus) and NU-II), a highly sensitive Element and most recently a triple quad ICPMS and several laser systems.
+This provides UWA with high-precision, ultra-sensitive isotopic and elemental capabilities applicable to earth and environmental sciences and related disciplines.

 Clean Laboratory Suite